g0morra/wp-file-upload/readme.txt

 *Filters*

 * **uploadrole:** This is the roles that are allowed to upload files.
-Default role is "administrator".
+Default role is "all".
 If you use other roles, like "editor", then only users of this role and also of role "administrator" will be able to upload files.
 You can set multiple roles, separated by comma, e.g. "editor, author".
 If you set uploadrole to "all" then all users, even guests, will be able to upload files.
 * **uploadpatterns:** This is the filter of the uploaded files.
 Default value is "*.*", meaning that all files can be uploaded.
 Use this attribute to restrict the types of files that can be uploaded.
 For instance, in order to upload only pdf files put "\*.pdf".
 You can use more that one filters, separated by comma, for instance "\*.pdf,\*.doc".
 * **maxsize:** This is the maximum size in MBytes of the uploaded files.
 Use this attribute to restrict the upload of files larger that this value.
 Default value is "10", meaning that you cannot upload files larger than 10MBytes.